 David photographed the bestselling book Martha Stewart's Appetizers, crammed into Amanda Freitag's tiny NYC kitchen to shoot her first cookbook, The Chef Next Door, and dutifully sampled every drink while shooting Food & Wine: Cocktails.
 He traveled the coastline of North America photographing oyster farmers for The Essential Oyster, teamed with Nick Korbee to shoot Egg Shop: The Cookbook and has has shot an Idaho Potato or two.

-He shoots for Food Network Magazine, Whole Foods, Food & Wine and many other publications with the word food in the title.
-His clients include: Bank of America, Bloomsbury, Blue Apron, Cooking Channel, Dean & DeLuca, Family Circle, Grey Goose, HarperCollins, Idaho Potato Commission, Martha Stewart, The New York Times, Outside Magazine, Popular Mechanics, Squarespace, Vogue, The Wall Street Journal, Weight Watchers, and Ziploc, among others.
+He’s worked for Food Network Magazine, Whole Foods, Food & Wine and many other publications with the word food in the title.
+His clients include: Bank of America, Bloomsbury, Blue Apron, Cooking Channel, Dean & DeLuca, Grey Goose, HarperCollins, Idaho Potato Commission, Martha Stewart, The New York Times, Outside Magazine, Popular Mechanics, Squarespace, Vogue, The Wall Street Journal, Weight Watchers, Winn-Dixie and Ziploc, among others.

 +1 718 757 9321